broadinstitute/gpalloc/README.md

 ```
 **Jenkins automated deployment**

-2. Determine the IP of the `-beta` host with `nslookup http://gpalloc-beta-priv.dsp-techops.broadinstitute.org`
+1. Determine the IP of the `-beta` host with `nslookup http://gpalloc-beta-priv.dsp-techops.broadinstitute.org`
-3. Go to the [gpalloc-instance-deploy](https://fc-jenkins.dsp-techops.broadinstitute.org/view/Deploy/job/gpalloc-instance-deploy/) Jenkins job.
+2. Go to the [gpalloc-instance-deploy](https://fc-jenkins.dsp-techops.broadinstitute.org/view/Deploy/job/gpalloc-instance-deploy/) Jenkins job.
-4. In `Build with Parameters`:
+3. In `Build with Parameters`:
    - `PRIV_HOST` : the IP from step 2
    - `IMAGE` : the name of the docker image from step 1 (default same as branch name)
    - `ENVIRONMENT` : dev
-3. Edit `/app/docker-compose.yaml` to point to your new Docker image.
 4. Click `Build`

 **Manual Deployment**